RFP Response Trends & Benchmarks

 The average time spent writing a response remains relatively steady: around 24 dedicated hours for each bid.
 Teams seem to recognize the important role that quality plays in winning a response, but the reality is, they’re still battling extremely short timelines.
 (Read more in Chapter 3: Writing and Content.)

 Last year, the top RFP response process challenge was finding up-to-date answers.
 This year, getting timely responses from their internal subject matter experts (SMEs) became the biggest issue.
 It could be that the effects of more remote/hybrid work environments are still wreaking havoc on team coordination, but either way, there are engagement tactics that can help RFP teams overcome this hurdle.
 (Read more about this trend in Chapter 4: Process and Collaboration.)

 Software improves win rates, satisfaction, and stress.

-Teams with a dedicated RFP software have higher win rates—45% versus 41%.
+Teams with a dedicated RFP or RFI software have higher win rates—45% versus 41%.
 They are also twice as likely to say they’re reporting on RFP metrics.
 But perhaps the most interesting trend: software users also report having lower stress levels.
 68% of teams that use a dedicated RFP response software say their stress levels at work are almost always manageable, versus 54% of non-users.
 (Read more in Chapter 5: Tools and Software.)